vinoth579/windows-cis-audit/README.md

 This project is a lightweight Windows security auditing tool written in PowerShell.
 It performs basic CIS-style security checks on a Windows machine and reports PASS/FAIL results.

-The goal of this project is to:
-- Learn PowerShell scripting
-- Understand Windows security hardening
-- Practice CIS benchmark auditing
-- Build a beginner cybersecurity portfolio project

 ---

 ## Current Features